paulmona/MyHomeAssistantConfig/README.md

 # *Automated Testing using Github and TravisCI*

 I use Visual Studio Code as my IDE as it does a wonderul job with Yaml and integrates seamlessly with git.
-Commits and Pushes are done from VS Code - TravisCI then does a test by running "hass -c myconfig check_config" against my configuration Yaml files - I have a travisci sensor in Home Assistant and when this becomes "Passed" Home Assistant then executes a simple Shell Script (gitpull.sh) to do a pull request to my live system.
+Commits and Pushes are done from VS Code - TravisCI then does a test by running "hass -c myconfig check_config" against my configuration Yaml files - I have a travisci sensor in Home Assistant and when this sensor becomes "Passed" Home Assistant then executes a simple Shell Script (gitpull.sh) to do a pull request to my live system.

 # *My Current Home Automation Components*